-My daughter, JJ, was angry—so much, it seemed she would reach up and shake the clouds until they thunder, and cold bullets of rain explode against the Earth.
+My daughter was angry—so much, it seemed she would reach up and shake the clouds until they thunder, and cold bullets of rain explode against the Earth.

-JJ didn’t want to leave.
-I couldn’t blame her—her father, Mr. X, decided that he doesn’t like my parents and has been actively working to keep my children separated from their maternal grandparents, basically all my relatives, and any connection to our heritage.
-This was especially cruel because Mr. X used to allow the children overnight visits with their grandparents.
+y daughter didn’t want to leave.
+I couldn’t blame her—her father, Martin, decided that he doesn’t like my parents and has been actively working to keep my children separated from their maternal grandparents, basically all my relatives, and any connection to me.
+This was especially cruel because Martin used to allow the children overnight visits with their grandparents.
 My parents created a room in the house for the children—with bunk beds to sleep and a closet overflowing with toys.
 The dresser was filled with clothes my parents bought for my children.
 Even the kitchen cupboards were filled with brightly colored plastic plates in animal shapes, bottles of water, and healthy snacks for the kids—Grandpa made sure they ate organic, and drank purified water.
 My children share a close, loving relationship with their grandparents; they suffer a tremendous amount of grief due to alienation and an unjust legal order tearing my family apart.

-Which brings me to the park… I left my parent’s home to bring my daughter and my toddler, RJ, to a museum.
-Time was running short, and JJ was a bit cranky so I drove to the park instead.
+Which brings me to the park… I left my parent’s home to bring my daughter and my toddler son to a museum.
+Time was running short, and my daughter was a bit cranky so I drove to the park instead.
 It was a warm, sunny day and the playground was filled with noisy children.
-RJ ran happily toward the slide.
-JJ hung back, almost refusing to walk.
+My son ran happily toward the slide.
+My daughter hung back, almost refusing to walk.
 She crossed her arms over her chest, tucked her chin down and wouldn’t look at me.
-When I asked JJ what was wrong she only replied in grumbling noises.
-JJ glared at the playground like I was dragging her into the pit of hell.
+When I asked what was wrong she only replied in grumbling noises.
+My daughter glared at the playground like I was dragging her into the pit of hell.
 I did my best to ignore her, and tried to remain upbeat, hoping some distraction would lift the clouds—to no avail.
-When I tried to talk to JJ she completely ignored me, and continued to grumble.
+When I tried to talk to she completely ignored me, and continued to grumble.

-I was not deterred by JJ’s attitude—she is so much like me in her personality and energy.
-I once had a fighting spirit that was only broken by a brutal act committed by Mr. X that left me silent and complacent.
-I admire the fighting spirit in my daughter; I know it is going to save her from the abuse and dysfunction she is now living in.
-As much as I want to reach out to JJ, I also want to honor her fighting spirit—what she was trying to tell me—and find a way she can talk and feel that her words are valued, that I am listening.
-So I sit a few feet from JJ and spoke, not looking at her because I knew this would invite challenge and said, “You look like you are upset and want to say something.
+I was not deterred by daughter’s attitude—she is so much like me in her personality and energy.
+I once had a fighting spirit that was only broken by a brutal act committed by Martin that left me silent and complacent.
+I admire the fighting spirit in my daughter; I know it is going to keep her strong.
+As much as I want to reach out to my daughter, I also want to honor her fighting spirit—what she was trying to tell me—and find a way she can talk and feel that her words are valued, that I am listening.
+So I sit a few feet from her and speak, not looking at her because I knew this would invite challenge and said, “You look like you are upset and want to say something.
 I am here if you need to talk.
 I won’t bother you or make you talk, but just know when you are ready I am listening.
 I love you a lot and I really want to help if I can.”

 I always try to be careful what I say to the kids about anything court related but try to give them enough that there is some resolution so they are not left with more questions.
 “We only get one visit a month, and I try to fit everything in as best as I can.
 I will try to make more time to visit Grandpa and Grandma.
 I’m sorry about that.”

 “It’s not fair.”
-JJ grumbled, “Why can’t I see you more too?”
+She grumbled, “Why can’t I see you more too?”

 “I am not sure why, I did ask for more time but the court says only once a month.
 We will just have to do our best.
 I love you very much and think about you every day.
 I will keep asking for more time to visit, but we will have to be patient if that does not happen right away.”
 I reply.